kathfree3/197project/README.md

 - Name (String, representing their first name/ nickname)
 - Password (String)
 - HouseID (String, representing the houseID they are registered to)

+Roommmate Breakdown
+- Use their username and password to log in
+- When signing up, they have to provide a username, password, and name
+- Also upon signing up, a user can join a current house in the system or register a new house
+- A roommate/ user has the ability to create new chores, modify current chores, register new laundry machines, and "do laundry"

 ### Laundry
 Laundry Model Fields